angular/angular/docs/CODING_STANDARDS.md

 }

 function createTargetElement() {
   // ...
 }
 ```

+You can ignore this guidance when necessary for performance reasons in framework code.

 #### Optional arguments

-Use optional function arguments only when such an argument makes sense for an API.
-Don't use
+Use optional function arguments only when such an argument makes sense for an API or when required
-optional arguments merely for convenience in implementation.
+for performance.
+Don't use optional arguments merely for convenience in implementation.

 ### TypeScript